-D.3.1.1 Provisions other than technical provisions: German litigation
+D.3.1.1 Provisions other than Technical Provisions: Provision for Litigation Risk

-€ 31 Dec 2019
+€ 31/12/2019 31/12/2020

-German insurance business litigation 71,616,143
+Insurance business litigation 71,616,143 76,248,875

-Total provisions 71,616,143
+Total provisions 71,616,143 76,248,875

-This provision relates to claims in Germany from customers with policies transferred to the Company by SWL, which it had issued under its former name of Clerical Medical Investment Group Limited.
+This provision relates to claims from customers with policies transferred to the Company by SWL, which it had issued under its former name of Clerical Medical Investment Group Limited.

 An intercompany balance representing the amount recoverable under the indemnity agreement entered into with SWL is included within 'receivables (trade not insurance)'.
 The validity of the claims facing SWE depends upon the facts and circumstances in respect of each claim.
 As a result the ultimate financial effect, which could be significantly different from the current provision, will only be known once all relevant claims have been resolved.

-D.3.1.2 Deposits from reinsurers
+D.3.1.2 Deposits from Reinsurers